-1. I (or: We) (insert name or names) of (insert address or addresses) do hereby make charge that the Reverend (insert name) of (address) (if appropriate add: incumbent of the parish of [name]) being a person in holy orders licensed by the Bishop of Newcastle (or as the case may be: being a person in holy orders not licensed by the Bishop of Newcastle but resident in the Diocese of Newcastle) has committed the offence of (here describe the offence in accordance with the
+1. I (or: We) (insert name or names) of (insert address or addresses) do hereby make charge that the Reverend (insert name) of (address) (if appropriate add incumbent of the parish of (name)) being a person in holy orders licensed by the Bishop of Newcastle (as the case may be: being a person in holy orders not licensed by the Bishop of Newcastle but resident in the Diocese of Newcastle) has committed the offence of (here describe the offence in accordance with the appropriate words in the definition of "offence" Clause 3 (1) of the Ordinance) in that he (here give particulars of the time, place and circumstances of the offence)

-- appropriate words in the definition of "offence" in Clause 3 (1) of the Ordinance) in that he or she (here give particulars of the time, place and circumstances of the offence). - I (or: We) have attached hereto a list showing the names and address of witnesses now known to me (or: us) who can give evidence relating to the said charge. - 3.
-I (or: We) have attached hereto the documentary evidence now in our possession relating to the said charge.
+- 2. I (or: We) have attached hereto a list showing the names and address of witnesses now known to me (or: us) who can give evidence relating to the said charge - 3.
+I (or: We) have attached hereto the documentary evidence now in our possession relating to the said charge

-(or:)
+(or)

-- I (or: We) have no documentary evidence in our possession relating to the said charge. - I (or: We) desire that the said charge be dealt with in accordance with the Constitution of the Anglican Church of Australia and the Clergy Discipline Ordinance 1966-2001 of the Diocese of Newcastle. - I do (or: Each of the undersigned does) hereby solemnly and sincerely declare as follows: - A. I have been duly appointed by the Bishop of Newcastle to make the said charge. - B. (if the offence charged is breach of faith ritual or ceremonial and declaration A is not appropriate);
+I (or: We) have no documentary evidence in our possession relating to the said charge

+- 4. I (or: We) desire that the said charge be dealt with in accordance with the Constitution of the Church of England in Australia and the Clergy Discipline Ordinance 1966 of the Diocese of Newcastle - 5.
+I do (or: Each of the undersigned does) hereby solemnly and sincerely declare as follows: - A. I have been duly appointed by the Bishop a of Newcastle to make the said charge - B. (if the offence charged is breach of faith ritual or ceremonial and declaration A is not appropriate): I am - iiii orron thou - 1. over the age of twenty-one years - 2. within the meaning of the said Constitution a communicant member of the Church of England in Australia and am not a member of any other Church and am resident within the Diocese of Newcastle (if appropriate add: and a bona fide parishioner of the parish of (name)) - C. (if the offence charged is not a breach of faith ritual ceremonial and declaration A is not appropriate:

-I am:
+I am